space-wizards/docs/src/en/space-station-14/player-interaction/proposals/rig-slot.md

 ## Back Bag Changes

-The proposal for changes to back bags is that they can no longer be opened while worn.
-This excludes the satchel, which now has a small capacity fitting of its form and can be opened while worn.

 To state it up front, nothing in design can compare to a spacious, completely generic, effortlessy accessible inventory granted to every player.
 These three qualities together complicate any effort to design strong role identity or dynamic inventory-management decisions.
 Bags have far too much value centered in one place.

-In many games, in my experience, the game stops you in some way when you go to access the complete gallery of your entire inventory.
-It might open a menu that spans the whole screen, it might restrict some of your controls, etc. For some helpful example, think about what a high-value manuever weapon-swapping in a Dark Souls game is, and how appropriately restricted it is by its equipment menu.
-We have no such obstacles (besides the hilariously large bluespace bag grids), and you remain full actionable, so effortlessly actionable that you could leave your center inventory open at all times.
-In a hand-based game, I think involving the hands in this proposed 'obstacle' is very appropriate.

 As a result of bags,

-- supporting utility inventories lack the utility value that they thematically boast, being only small boosts in specific directions to the players total capacity.
+- supporting utility inventories lack the utility value that they thematically boast, being only small boosts in specific directions to the player's total capacity.
 Besides localizing a certain type of item in one place on a person, they do little to present interesting dynamics.
 Only after something doesnt fit in the bag does it go to players' other options, including seldom used storage like coats.

+- players cannot gain informed expectations about interacting with others.
+Bags are spacious and universal, as stated before.
+Belts are specialized and declare a role, an intention.
+Using an example of a security search, currently a suspect being stopped has perfect access to anything in their backpack, which might include a firearm.
+It is a consistent interest in SS14 design to mitigate the demand for high reflexes in a game where many other players can act on you at any time.
+Not being able to understand what a character is capable of is a clarity issue and can create a paranoia in common character interactions.

 - decisions that are intended to be compelling are difficult to justify, like giving up what is nearly your sole inventory to carry a weapon on your back.
 Your backpack is far too spacious, universal, and accessible, holding your personal survival equipment at round start, to match most weapons' value, which in some cases will require additional carried resources like ammo.

+There are two alternative proposals for changes to back spaces:

+The first proposal is that back bags can no longer be opened while worn, instead being opened in-hand or on the ground.
+This excludes the satchel, which now has a small capacity fitting of its form and can be opened while worn.

+In many games, the game stops you in some way when you go to access the complete gallery of your entire inventory.
+It might open a menu that spans the whole screen, it might restrict some of your controls, etc. For some helpful example, think about what a high-value manuever weapon-swapping in a Dark Souls game is, and how appropriately restricted it is by its equipment menu.
+We have no such obstacles (besides the hilariously large bluespace bag grids), and you remain full actionable, so effortlessly actionable that you could leave your center inventory open at all times.
+In a hand-based game, I think involving the hands in this proposed 'obstacle' is appropriate.

+The second proposal is that back bags have a do-after for transferring items in and out, again specifically while worn.
+This also excludes the satchel, which would have no do-after while worn.
+In this proposal's case, the inventory can infact be opened and viewed while worn.

+This is a friendlier version of the first proposal.
+It preserves its intention and loosens its limitations.
+For one, it retains clarity, since a player can still see into their bag and remind themselves of its contents like they currently can.
+It also retains ease of controls, not having to remove the bag and move between hands to open it and interface with the contents, but still being able to.

-With this change to bags, the intended experience is that players will have their most frequently accessed items in their "front inventory", like a form of cache.
+With either of these changes to bags, the intended experience is that players will have their most frequently accessed and important items in their "front inventory", like a form of cache.
 Likewise it's also the intention that in some jobs, additional resources from their "back inventory" are brought forward into their cache between tasks.
 The intended loop in this regard is that the front inventory defines a character's abilities per task, their back inventory defines a character's total capacity to complete tasks, and so players enter a rythm of completing a task, bringing resources forward a number of times, and then returning to their department to totally refresh.

 For a constuction loadout, they may bring additional materials forward into their cache after a repair.
 After a certain set of repairs, they would go to Engineering or Cargo to restock.